asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 ## Setting Environmental Variables

-We Vitis environmental setting to be able to use required tools and scripts.
+We need to configure Vitis environmental settings to be able to use required tools and scripts.
 Run the commands below.

 ```console
 $ source /opt/tools/Xilinx/Vitis/2020.1/settings64.sh